Experimental: Pushing OpenClaw to Its Limits

 Running experiments against OpenClaw has its own constraints worth knowing before you invest heavily:

 Document your methodology alongside your findings.
 Future-you will want to know what the setup actually was, not just what the results were.
+The experiment log template in the Workflow section is designed to capture this — fill it in before you run, not after.

 Bottom Line